mantzaris/TagasaurusLinuxVFATnonLocalRunScript/README.md

 # usage 1 (direct the script to the executable)
 **source tagasaurus-run.sh /path/to/linux/tagasaurus/mounted/executable**

-# usage 2 (when executable is in same directory or that one directory deeper)
+# usage 2 (when executable is in same directory or one directory deeper)
 **source tagasaurus-run.sh**

 ## Why Linux users may want this